Projection Systems for the Do-It-Yourself Home Theater Enthusiasts

 PSI is here to help you harness the thrill of the latest blockbuster films by recreating the cinema experience in the security and privacy of your own home.
 PSI will continue to support CRT projectors until a new technology can rival the image quality they produce and it becomes well established....not to mention affordable.

 Projection Systems Staff have helped 1000's of home theater enthusiasts in over 50 countries to design and install beautiful theaters featuring CRT projection technology.
 Capable of even rivaling film itself, CRT's still remain the gold standard of excellence for home theater.
 But we are willing to go even further for our customers.
 In fact anything a customer wants to be incorporated into the decor of their home theater, we can deliver.
 For instance, let's say you are a dog lover with several of those furry guys who love watching films as much as you do.
 Just as you have your comfortable chairs to sink into, you want your dogs to also have their own comfy and colorful round dog bed styles to relax on while the film runs.
 No ordinary rug on the floor for them.
-No, you want designer dog beds that are coordinated with the rest of the upholstery.
+No, you want designer dog beds that are coordinated with the rest of the upholstery, like these.
 We can deliver such requests via outside venders like interior designers among others we use for such requests.

 Our ISF trained technical staff not only service and rebuild CRT projectors, but are available for phone and email support.